 Motive Rant: Speedy Delivery gives one in chapter 24, claiming he spent literally his entire life working hard for the sake of his family, only to end up in poverty, whereas ponies all around him managed to get rich and famous while barely having to work for it.
 Olive Branch convinced him that this perceived "favoritism" was a sign of how "corrupt" Equestria's system was, leading him to become Olive Branch's second-in-command.

-As Luna gloatingly tells Olive Branch himself, his half-assed plan and the actions of himself and his lieutenants have caused the anti-Celestia movement to lose almost all support, not only allowing the royals to focus once more on searching for Chrysalis rather than defending their position, but now no one will object to Twilight officially adopting Spike.
+Nice Job Fixing It, Villain: Olive Branch's men manage to turn the situation in a complete 180 merely by telling Twilight that Spike will die.
+As Luna gloatingly tells him, his half-assed plan and the actions of himself and his lieutenants have caused the anti-Celestia movement to lose almost all support, not only allowing the royals to focus once more on searching for Chrysalis rather than defending their position, but now no one will object to Twilight officially adopting Spike.

-Twilight later has another one in the same fic in which she is chased by hungry Changelings and runs to her friends for help, but they don't believe her and leave her to be eaten alive.
+Twilight later has another one in which she is chased by hungry Changelings and runs to her friends for help, but they don't believe her and leave her to be eaten alive.

 Not What It Looks Like: Applejack comforts Twilight over her nightmares and spends the night by her bed.
 When Pinkie walks in on them the next morning, she takes this as evidence that her theory about them is right.